 Every effort has been made to ensure this guidance is as clear and as comprehensive as possible.
 However, inevitably, not every scenario will be covered.
 Please contact your HR Administrator with any questions in the first instance and they will escalate as required.
 This guidance will be reviewed regularly and may be updated in light of the current changing circumstances.

-In response to uncertainties caused by the coronavirus pandemic, a freeze on all contracts and contractual amendments (such as increases in hours, additional hours, salary supplements etc.) which have the potential to increase costs has been implemented.
+In response to uncertainties caused by the coronavirus pandemic, a review of all contracts and contractual amendments (such as increases in hours, additional hours, salary supplements etc.) which have the potential to increase costs has been implemented.

 The following guidance provides details of the business critical contracts and contractual amendments in scope for approval by the Recruitment Approval Panel and the process by which approval must be obtained.
 The Recruitment Approval Panel members are the Principal, the Vice Principal (Education), VP (Research and Innovation), VP (People, Culture and Inclusion), VP (Policy and Strategic Partnerships, VP (International), Director of HR and CFO

 It also clarifies where exemptions apply.

 For the avoidance of doubt, requests to recruit or extend agency staff must first be raised on iGrasp for approval by the Recruitment Approval Panel.

 Except where expressly set out in the section below, the following contracts and contractual amendments require approval by the Recruitment Approval Panel.
 The approval process is outlined in appendix 1.